quickcharge3/vex-syntax-highlighting/README.md

 Select "vex" as the default theme in the plugin settings dropdown list

+You might have to restart Obsidian after copying the files over

 When creating a new codeblock or inline code, use "vex" as the language identifier for the code block

 ______________